 We are a group of dedicated experts working together towards a common goal to equally support development and the conservation of wildlife.
 If you would like to learn more about us or if you are interested in joining our team, we would love to hear from you.

 Paul founded The Ecology Co-operation in March 2014 to replace Azure Ecology and accomodate the expanding team of ecologists.
-Paul has working experience with a wide variety of British terrestrial wildlife and has managed projects of all sizes including writing Ecological Impact Assessments (EcIA), working as an expert witness at planning enquiries and completing 23 Farm Environment Plans as part of Higher level Stewardship applications across 7 different counties.
-He has survey licenses for bats, dormice and great crested newts and has submitted a number of European Protected Species licenses.
+Paul has working experience with a wide variety of British terrestrial wildlife and has managed projects of all sizes including writing Ecological Impact Assessments (EcIA), working as an expert witness at planning enquiries and completing 23 Farm Environment Plans as part of Higher level Stewardship applications across seven different counties.
+He has survey licenses for bats, dormice and great crested newts and has held a number of European Protected Species licenses.

-Ryan gained his PhD in the study of reptiles in Madagascar and has over 12 years experience working within the commercial ecological management and mitigation field and within the NGO biodiversity conservation sector.
+Ryan gained his PhD in the study of reptiles in Madagascar and has over thirteen years experience working within the commercial ecological management and mitigation field and within the NGO biodiversity conservation sector.
 His experience extends from consultancy work in the UK to a range of projects internationally across several countries.

 Ryan’s strength is in field-based biological surveying .
 He holds European Protected Species Licenses for bats, dormice and great crested newts and is a Chartered Environmentalist through the Society of the Environment.
 Ryan’s experience and range of survey skills makes him a highly valued lead surveyor at the Ecology Co-operation.

 In his spare time Ryan enjoys hiking, scuba diving and entertaining the worlds most energetic terrier called ‘Otto’.

 Owen joined the Ecology Co-op in 2019 having previously worked as an Ecologist in South Oxfordshire for five years.
 He graduated from the University of Bristol in 2014 with a BSc (Hons) degree in Zoology.